L-Pace/L-Pace.github.io/_projects/cosmic-control-enterprise.md

 ![image-center](/assets/images/projects/cosmic-control-enterprises/cce-screenshots/cce-drawer-inspector-interaction-event.png){: style="width:800px" .align-center}
 <p style="text-align:center;"><i><b>Figure 9:</b></i> <i>Unity Inspector on Interaction Event Script</i></p>

-Finally, for every interactable objects in the game the class **PlayerInteract** has the *Update* method that is checking if the object is interactable, using a Raycast, returning the prompt message, and invokes the abstract method in the **Interactable** class that is been overidden in the **Drawer** class for instance.
+Finally, for every interactable objects in the game the class **PlayerInteract** has the *Update* method that is checking if the object is interactable, using a Raycast, returning the prompt message, and invokes the abstract method in the **Interactable** class that is been overridden in the **Drawer** class for instance.
 This is triggering the animation that allows the player to open the drawer and interact with the pad inside of it.

 ```cs
 void Update()